 Idlib Left Breathless: The Chemical Attack in Khan Sheikhoun

-The Syrian Accountability Project (SAP) reports details of the chemical attack in their entirety.
-They report that the warplanes began to fly over the town of Khan Sheikhoun at 6:30AM, with civilians having respiratory problems shortly after.
-Symptoms include gasping for air and staggered breathing.
-The official toll now stands at 87 people dead, including 28 children and more than 500 injured.
+The Syrian Accountability Project (SAP) report details the chemical attack in its entirety.
+They report that the warplanes began to fly over the town of Khan Sheikhoun at 6:30AM, with civilians experiencing respiratory problems shortly after.
+Symptoms included gasping for air and staggered breathing.
+The official toll now stands at 87 people dead, including 28 children, and more than 500 injured.

-The chemical attack on April 4th was not the first time the Syrian Regime has used Sarin gas against its civilians.
+The chemical attack on April 4th was not the first time the Syrian Regime reportedly used Sarin gas against thier civilians.
 Reports have been made since 2012 about the use of chemical weapons in Syria.
-While President Obama tried to dispose of chemical weapons claiming his "red line," nothing was done after the disposal to stop Assad from his continued use of the gas.
+While President Obama tried to dispose of chemical weapons when claiming his "red line," nothing was done after the disposal to stop Assad from his continued use of the gas.

 Sarin gas is a chemical that is specifically designed to attack the body's neurotransmitters.
 Sarin can be lethal in many cases and can cause respiratory failure and lung paralysis.
 The world was shocked by the videos displaying the symptoms of Sarin gas on the children of Syria after the April 4th attack.